Ready for a little art project?

 Expanding on the example above – having the client fill out a survey about their experience with email marketing before they can watch webinar about email marketing works because our ideal client understands that we use that information to help them.
 We wouldn’t suggest giving this type of survey in an ecommerce company or as a wellness practitioner.

-Knowing who your ideal client is will help you SO much here because you know what they will take those small actions for.
+Knowing who your ideal client is will help you a lot here because it lets you get a pretty good idea of what kind of action your potential customer will take to reach their own goals.

 Step three: draw it out